ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 Insurance is a yearly purchase.
 Much of my audience wouldn't have been ready to buy insurance initially as they had existing policies.

-Secondly, Jack's launch garnered interest from a user base that isn't my market (geographic eligibility/fit the criteria).
-It also exposed Jack to people who <em>are</em> my market and used us to arrange their insurance.
-They now <a href="https://twitter.com/_withjack">follow Jack on social media</a> or recommend us to their friends, exposing us to more of our target market without the same footprint as launch.
+Secondly, With Jack's launch garnered interest from a user base that isn't my market (geographic eligibility/fit the criteria).
+It also exposed With Jack to people who <em>are</em> my market and used us to arrange their insurance.
+They now <a href="https://twitter.com/_withjack">follow With Jack on social media</a> or recommend us to their friends, exposing us to more of our target market without the same footprint as launch.

 Our overall footprint is smaller, but our target market footprint is bigger.